theol0403/7842B-Journal/_posts/19-10-16-Statemachine.md

 A statemachine is an elegant way of programming a subsystem, and makes it easy to control both in driver control and autonomous.
 A statemachine is usually implemented using an enum containing a list of states, and then a switch statement in a separate thread that implements each state.

-However, implementing a statemachine requires a substantial amount of boilerplate, both to set up the task but also to set up the setter and getter functions.
+However, implementing a statemachine requires a substantial amount of redundant code to set up the task with setter and getter functions.
 This is why I wrote an abstract `StateMachine` wrapper that reduces said boilerplate. `StateMachine` inherits task functionality from [Task Wrapper](Task Wrapper).

 Here is the class, which accepts the enum type as a template parameter: